LeaveHomeSafe

+A LeaveHomeSafe scannable Qr code at Queen's Road Central in February 2022.

 LeaveHomeSafe (安心出行) was a digital contact tracing app launched by the Hong Kong Government on 16 November 2020 to conduct contact tracing in Hong Kong.
 It was used as a companion of the Hong Kong Health Code system for registered users.

 The application could be downloaded for free, allowing users to record their whereabouts.
 Although it did not require GPS positioning, the user must authorize LeaveHomeSafe to use their mobile's communication network, camera lens and notification function and prevent it from going to sleep.
 It also captured other apps running on the phone, and the personal information collection statement of LeaveHomeSafe stated that the visit records submitted by the app to the Department of Health will be retained for seven years for confirmed COVID-19 cases only.
-The visit record, which by itself in isolation is not personal data, will be kept in users’ mobile phones for 31 days and will then be erased automatically.
+The visit record, which by itself in isolation is not personal data, will be kept in users' mobile phones for 31 days and will then be erased automatically.

 Privacy became the most controversial issue surrounding the app, prompting the use of fake LeaveHomeSafe apps which were later banned by the Government (with some were arrested for using them).

 On 3 May 2022, FactWire reverse-engineered the Android version of "LeaveHomeSafe" and discovered that the program has a built-in face recognition module with features including the recognition of facial features and location, which led to another controversy about the privacy of the app.

 On 8 January 2023, the Hong Kong Government announced that the "LeaveHomeSafe" system would cease operation and no longer be updated.
 Users were still able to use other features such as the PCR Testing Registration Code.
 It is no longer available for download.